 In the real estate industry, proper representation can make or break any transaction.
-Behind any successful sale is a confident home buyer, making their decision because they feel informed and assured that their money is being well-spent.
-Armed with this knowledge, realtors, real estate developers and other professionals in the industry are using visualization services to pre-sell homes before they are built, enabling them to move on to their next projects faster.
+Behind any successful sale is a confident homebuyer making their decision because they feel informed and assured that their money is being well-spent.
+Armed with this knowledge, real estate professionals are using 3D visualization services to pre-sell homes before they are built, enabling them to move on to their next projects faster.

-A few months ago, we received an inquiry from a real estate developer who was interested in learning more about 3D renderings.
-After a discussing the uses of a holistic preconstruction marketing package, the developer signed on for a custom package that aimed to pre-sell the properties ahead of completing construction. [ The five-home development in the Pennsport section of Philadelphia was a highly sought out location.
-With a cohesive web presence, renderings, and details on the project - three of the five homes featured, were sold within 48 hours of launching the website.
+The project began when we received an inquiry from a real estate developer who was interested in learning more about 3D renderings.
+After discussing the uses of a holistic pre-construction marketing package, the developer signed on to pre-sell the properties ahead of construction completion.
+The five-home development in the Pennsport section of Philadelphia was a highly sought out location.
+With a cohesive website, renderings, and details on the project, three of the five homes featured were sold within 48 hours of launching the website.

-We’ve learned through our study of the real estate industry and through our own practices, that 2D floor plans are rarely enough to make a home buyer confident in their purchase.
-2D, when used in tandem with 3D floor plans, are often more effective, allowing buyers to understand the space, the staged layout and see the actual square footage of the property.
+We’ve learned over the years that regular floor plans are rarely enough to make a homebuyer confident in their purchase.
+Rendered floor plans are often more effective, allowing buyers to understand the space, the staged layout, and see the actual square footage of the property.

-While the floor plans were being completed, we also were creating full 3D renderings of the interior spaces.
-The most common scenes we render in our renders are that of the kitchen, living room and master bathroom.
+While the floor plans were being completed, we were also creating full 3D renderings of the interior spaces.
+The most common scenes we render are that of the kitchen, living room, and master bathroom.

 In most cases, a client will only need one full exterior rendering per property or development.
 However, when the property features a roof deck or other private outdoor space such as a pool, we always recommend that be rendered as well.

 This developer’s property did feature a roof deck, and so they opted for a rendering that featured people enjoying the views.
-In striving for the utmost realism, our process for creating deck or roof deck renderings starts with the view.
-By flying a certified drone at exactly five feet above the top building height, at the precise perspective of the rendering, taking a picture and merging with the 3D rendering, we are able to provide the precise sightline that the homeowner will experience.
+By flying a certified drone at exactly five feet above the top building height and merging those photos with a 3D rendering, we are able to provide the precise sightline that the homeowner will experience.

-We delivered the finished website on a Friday afternoon and by Sunday evening, three of the five homes had already been pre-sold.
+The website was launched on a Friday afternoon, and by Sunday evening, three of the five homes had been pre-sold.

 We have seen throughout our time offering visualization services that, on average, clients will pre-sell 50% of their properties when offering visualization services.